isabella232/debian-8-nginx-php-ui5.6/README.md

-# Nginx with PHP 7.2 on Debian 9 (stretch)
+# Nginx with PHP 5.6 on Debian 8 (Jessie)

 This image provides a common PHP hosting environment.
-The intent is for the PHP application itself to be stored in persistent storage wihch is then mounted in to this image at `/var/www`
+The intent is for the PHP application itself to be stored in persistent storage which is then mounted in to this image at `/var/www`

 ## Updates

-Please consult https://wiki.debian.org/LTS for information regarding debian 9 lifecycle.
+Please consult https://wiki.debian.org/LTS for information regarding debian 8 lifecycle.

 ## Usage